google/clusterfuzz/docs/getting-started/prerequisites.md

 [here](https://www.python.org/downloads/release/python-2715/).

 If you already have Python installed, you can verify its version by running `python --version`.
-The required version is 2.7.10 or newer.
+The minimum required version is 2.7.10.

 ### Go programming language
 Install the Go programming language by following the instructions